Wildhoney/Snapshot.js/README.md

 }, 'reduce');
 ```

-<h3>In-Built Filters</h3>
+<h3>Bundled Filters</h3>

-In light of Crossfilter's learning curve, Snapshot comes bundled with a handful of in-built filters for common filtering techniques.
+In light of Crossfilter's learning curve, Snapshot comes bundled with a handful of bundled filters for common filtering techniques.
 These can all be invoked by emitting an event with a corresponding value.

  * `snapshot/:namespace/fuzzyFilter` `{String}`
  * `snapshot/:namespace/exactFilter` `{String}`